pramsey/crunchyblog/intarraytags/index.md

 </details>

-I filled the tables with over 1.7M entries for the `cats` and ten entries for the `tags`.
+I filled the tables with over 1.7M entries for the `cats`, ten entries for the `tags`, and 4.7M entries for the cat/tag relationship.

 <details><summary>Data Generation SQL</summary>